 We are global investors and apply our principles of good stewardship globally.
 We are strong advocates of the benefits of global stewardship codes to improve the quality of stewardship, and when updates are made aim to adopt best practice.
-As a UK-based investor our key reference points are the UK Stewardship Code 2020 and UK Corporate Governance Code and guidance produced by UK industry bodies, for example, the British Venture Capital Association (BVCA - private equity) RI toolkit.
+As a UK-based investor our key reference points are the UK Stewardship Code 2020 and UK Corporate Governance Code and guidance produced by UK industry bodies, for example guidance published by the Institutional Investor Group on Climate Change and the ESG Convergence Project.